← All help topics

 How the prompts are built and tested

 None of this runs on casually-worded instructions.
-The prompt behind each stage is written deliberately, and a change to one is tested against real saved runs before it ships — the old wording and the new one are compared on the same niches, and the change is kept only if the output genuinely improves.
+The prompt behind each stage is written deliberately, and a change to one is tested against real saved runs before it ships.
+The old wording and the new one are compared on the same niches, and the change is kept only if the output genuinely improves.
 The care is there because language models have predictable weak spots: they grade their own work generously (the reason for the separate re-grade above), and they latch onto any specific number put in front of them, drifting toward it instead of reasoning from the evidence (Lou & Sun, 2024).
-So the instructions are built not to hand the model an answer to copy — a market size or a price is worked out from your niche's own data, never seeded with an example figure to anchor on.
+So the instructions are built not to hand the model an answer to copy.
+A market size or a price is worked out from your niche's own data, never seeded with an example figure to anchor on.
 The aim throughout is that a number you read was reasoned to, not parroted.

 And where a step leans on the model to judge rather than generate — deciding which discussions or search terms are genuinely about your idea versus its broad category — we don't take one model's word for it.
 Before trusting a judge, we check its calls against several independent models and against what actually ranks in search, and we keep only the parts they agree on.
 A single model turns out to be unreliable on exactly the borderline calls that matter most, so the agreement of independent checks, not one model's confidence, is what we build on.